-The Board shall elect a president, vice president, and secretary at the first regular meeting following the later of the certification of the results of the annual September school election or if there is a runoff election, at the first regular meeting following the certification of the results of a run-off election.
-The secretary need not be a member of the Board.1 Officers shall serve one-year terms and perform those duties as prescribed by policy of the Board.
-The Board shall also elect one of its members to be the primary board disbursing officer and may designate one or more additional board members as alternate board disbursing officers.2
+The Board shall elect a president, vice president, secretary, and legislative liaison1 at the first regular meeting following the later of the certification of the results of the annual September school election or if there is a runoff election, at the first regular meeting following the certification of the results of a run-off election.
+The secretary need not be a member of the Board.2 Officers shall serve one-year terms and perform those duties as prescribed by policy of the Board.
+The Board shall also elect through a resolution passed by a majority vote one of its members to be the primary board disbursing officer and may designate one or more additional board members as alternate board disbursing officers.3 A copy of the resolution will be sent to the county treasurer and to the director of the Department of Finance and Administration.

 When the position of an officer of the board becomes vacant, the officer's position shall be filled for the remainder of the year in the same manner as for the annual election of officers after the annual school election.
-Election of Board officers shall not occur except on a once per year basis or to fill an officer vacancy.
+Election of Board officers shall not occur except on a once per year basis or to fill an officer vacancy.4